ant-design/ant-design/components/form/demo/advanced-search-form.md

   border-radius: 6px;
 }

-/* because the label width is not fixed, you may need to adjust it to center by yourself */
+/* because the label length is variable, you may need to adjust the left edge to have the form centered */

 .ant-advanced-search-form > .ant-row {
   position: relative;